quangthuyhoang/stock_market/README.md

 2. added several new error handllers to common functions script

 todos:
-1. Chart will fetch new stock data after add to list
+1. Chart will fetch new stock data after add to list (done 3.1.18)
-2. Be able to switch between daily, weekly, and monthly chart type resolution
+2. Be able to switch between daily, weekly, and monthly chart type resolution (kept at daily)
-3. Be able to zoom between Week, Month, Year xAxis length from most recent **future feature add option to configure OHLC average vs Open, high, low, close, or candlestick chart **
+3. Be able to zoom between Week, Month, Year xAxis length from most recent (next) need to figure out chartjs x-axis **future feature add option to configure OHLC average vs Open, high, low, close, or candlestick chart **